GerritCodeReview/gcompute-tools/README.md

 example on a Jenkins node.
 The setup is:

 1. The VM is created from GCE Windows Server 2012R2 image.
-1. Gygwin with SSHD is installed.
+1. Cygwin with SSHD is installed.
 1. The Jenkins master connects to the VM through SSH as `builder` account.

 How to create a scheduled task.